-- Status State of this machine - Uptime Displays the number of days and hours this machine has been running since the machine has been rebooted. - IP Address IP address of this machine - OS/Version Operating system and version. - Virtual Memory Usage Virtual memory usage for this machine.
-If any bars are yellow or red, there may be a problem. - CPU Usage CPU usage for that machine.
-There is one bar for each CPU.
-Bars change to yellow or red for high usage. - Disk Usage Disk usage on that machine.
-There is one bar for each disk on the machine.
-Bars change to yellow or red for high usage.
+- Status State of this machine

+- Uptime Displays the number of days and hours this machine has been running since the machine has been rebooted.

+- IP Address IP address of this machine

+- OS/Version Operating system and version.

+- Virtual Memory Usage The virtual memory usage for this machine.
+If any bars are yellow or red, there might be a problem.